aaronchannon1/G00347352/README.md

 This is the user guide for my mobile app project.

+IMORTANT:
-IMORTANT - Best experience in mobile view
+ - Best experience in mobile view
+ - After ionic serve command press yes to intall the ./node_modules
 1. Data Binding between html pages and .ts files
 2. Has tabs to navigate between pages
 3. Has a vibrate plugin for android when switching between tabs